1,000+ Opportunities

 851. 6782

-Based on current listing details, eligibility includes: Organizations in Colorado whose primary purpose is the provision of emergency medical and trauma services; individuals may not apply.
+According to the current listing, eligibility includes: Organizations in Colorado whose primary purpose is the provision of emergency medical and trauma services; individuals may not apply.
 A 50% cash match is required unless waived.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Colorado Energy Efficiency Business Rebate Program is a grant from the Colorado Department of Public Health and Environment that funds energy efficiency upgrades for small businesses in eligible Colorado communities.
 The program provides rebates for improvements such as LED lighting installations and commercial refrigeration equipment replacement.
 Awards are available up to $10,000 per business.
 Initially available in Aurora and Commerce City, with potential expansion to additional communities.
 Eligible applicants are Colorado-based small businesses operating in participating communities whose projects focus on qualifying energy efficiency upgrades.
 The program deadline was March 1, 2026.